L-Pinto/UMinho-LEI/III/SRCR/README.md

 ***About*** : Both projects were developed in prolog using logic programming.
   - The group project consisted in developing a program that implements several features that allows the user to access information about Covid-19 vaccination in Portugal.
-  - The individual project consisted in implementing search algorithms to determine the several paths that a garbage truck needs to travel to collect all the garbage in Lisbon, in addition it includes specific information about the path, such as : kilometers traveled, types of garbage collected, kilograms of garbage collected .... among other features.
+  - The individual project consisted in implementing search algorithms to determine the several paths that a garbage truck needs to travel to collect all the garbage in Lisbon.
+In addition, it includes specific information about each path, such as : kilometers traveled, types of garbage collected, kilograms of garbage collected, number and name of the visited locations, etc ... among other relevant features.

 ***Final Grade*** :
   - Group Project  : 18 / 20